 Step 3 | Assemble and Bake

-- Bake at 325 degrees for about 60 minutes, until toothpick inserted comes out clean, check mini loaf at about 40 minutes.
+Bake at 325° F (175° C) for about 60 minutes, until toothpick inserted comes out clean, check the mini loaf at about 40 minutes.

 Frequently Asked Questions

 Yes, rhubarb freezes very well.
-I suggest you wash, pat dry and chop into recipe sized pieces, flash freeze on a small baking sheet for about an hour, then transfer to container or baggie.
+I suggest you wash, pat dry and chop into recipe-sized pieces, flash freeze on a small baking sheet for about an hour, then transfer to an airtight container or baggie.

-No, the leaves to the rhubarb plant are actually poisonous.
+No, the leaves from the rhubarb plant are actually poisonous.

 Yes, as with most quick breads, in my opinion they actually get better after freezing and thawing.
 Wrap the completely cooled rhubarb bread well with plastic wrap, then place in a ziplock bag.
 May be frozen from 3-6 months.

-Ask a neighbor who grows rhubarb, I bet they wouldn’t mind sharing some with you!
+Ask a neighbor who grows rhubarb, I bet they wouldn’t mind sharing!

-Yes, line a muffin pan with cupcake liners, then spray lightly with a little non-stick spray.
-Make recipe as described for the rhubarb bread with buttermilk adding up to ½ cup diced strawberries.
+Line a muffin pan with cupcake liners, then spray lightly with a little spray oil.
+Make the recipe as described for the rhubarb bread with buttermilk adding up to ½ cup diced strawberries.

 Fill muffin cups no more than ⅔ full, top with streusel and bake for 18-20 minutes.
 Note that I have not tried this recipe as muffins, so watch them and remove from oven once the tops spring back when lightly touched and a toothpick inserted comes out clean.